Retinal Vein Occlusion (Eye Stroke): Symptoms, Causes, Diagnosis, and Treatment Options

 Retinal Vein Occlusion (RVO) or an eye stroke, is a condition that occurs where a vein that carries blood away from the retina becomes blocked, leading to reduced blood flow and damage to the affected area.

-Retinal Vein Occlusion (Eye Stroke): Symptoms, Causes, Diagnosis, and Treatment Options in Olympia
+Retinal Vein Occlusion (Eye Stroke): Symptoms, Causes, Diagnosis, and Treatment Options Optometrist

 RVO or eye stroke is a relatively common condition that can cause sudden vision changes, such as blurred or distorted vision, or a sudden loss of vision in one or both eyes.
 There are two types of RVO, including branch retinal vein occlusion (BRVO) and central retinal vein occlusion (CRVO), depending on which vein is affected.
 RVO is most commonly seen in individuals over the age of 50 and is associated with various risk factors, including high blood pressure, high cholesterol, diabetes, and smoking.
 Early detection and treatment of RVO is essential to maintain eye health, prevent further retinal disorders, and preserve vision.
 Treatment options may include medications, laser therapy, or surgery, depending on the severity of the condition.
 Regular eye exams and management of underlying health conditions can help reduce the risk of RVO and other eye-related complications.